OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/pattern.md

 | Owner         | returns proxy.owner() | returns proxy.upgradeTo() | fails |
 | Other         | returns erc20.owner() | fails | returns erc20.transfer() |

-Fortunately, the ZeppelinOS cli accounts for this situation, and creates an intermediary ProxyAdmin contract that is in charge of all the proxies you create via the cli.
-Even if you call the `create` command from your node's default account, or using the `from` address specified when you started your `zos session`, the ProxyAdmin contract will be the actual admin of all your proxies.
+Fortunately, the OpenZeppelin CLI accounts for this situation, and creates an intermediary ProxyAdmin contract that is in charge of all the proxies you create via the cli.
+Even if you call the `create` command from your node's default account, or using the `from` address specified when you started your `openzeppelin session`, the ProxyAdmin contract will be the actual admin of all your proxies.
 This means that you will be able to interact with the proxies from any of your node's accounts, without having to worry about the nuances of the transparent proxy pattern.
-Only advanced users of ZeppelinOS that use it programmatically via `zos-lib` need to be aware of the transparent proxies pattern.
+Only advanced users of the OpenZeppelin SDK that use it programmatically via `@openzeppelin/upgrades` need to be aware of the transparent proxies pattern.

 ## Summary

-Any developer using ZeppelinOS should be familiar with proxies in the ways that are described in this article.
-In the end, the concept is very simple, and ZeppelinOS is designed to encapsulate all the proxy mechanics in a way that the amount of things you need to keep in mind when developing projects are reduced to an absolute minimum.
+Any developer using the OpenZeppelin SDK should be familiar with proxies in the ways that are described in this article.
+In the end, the concept is very simple, and the OpenZeppelin SDK is designed to encapsulate all the proxy mechanics in a way that the amount of things you need to keep in mind when developing projects are reduced to an absolute minimum.
 It all comes down to the following list:

 * Have a basic understanding of what a proxy is
 * Always extend storage instead of modifying it
 * Make sure your contracts use initializer functions instead of constructors

-Furthermore, ZeppelinOS will let you know when something goes wrong with one of the items in this list.
+Furthermore, the OpenZeppelin SDK will let you know when something goes wrong with one of the items in this list.